nus-cs2103-AY2425S1/ip/docs/README.md

 ## Initialise chat bot

-1. Download the jar file from github.
+1. Download the jar file from [Github](https://github.com/CJianzhi/ip).
-2. Copy the file to a empty folder.
+2. Copy the file to an empty folder.
 2. Using a command terminal, `cd` into the directory containing the file.
-3. Run `java -jar bimo.jar`
+3. Run `java -jar bimo.jar`.

 ## Available commands
 - todo